arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/getting-started/content.md

 You now have a quickstart guide of the Portenta Max Carrier with its rich modules and peripherals to design and implement real world solutions.
 The Portenta Max Carrier provides wide spectrum of tools and ports to enable a scalable design solution.
 With this guide, you now also acquired brief knowledge about the Portenta Max Carrier and will be able to solidify the requirements and devise more clearly.

 ### Next Steps
-In-depth guides for each module on-board Portenta Max Carrier can be found under each section of the features listed previously on this guide.
+In-depth guides for each distinctive module on-board Portenta Max Carrier can be found under each section of the features listed previously on this guide.

 ## Troubleshooting
 One may encounter issues setting up and initializing for the first time the Portenta Max Carrier.
 Following troubleshooting will help you with the possible issues that might occur in the beginning.